Addham24/PerfumeRecommender/README.md

 # PerfumeRecommender

-An intelligent, explainable perfume recommendation system that combines **Retrieval-Augmented Generation (RAG)** with a **multi-LLM ensemble** to deliver personalised scent suggestions based on natural language queries
+An intelligent, explainable perfume recommendation system that combines **Retrieval-Augmented Generation (RAG)** with a **multi-LLM ensemble** and a unique **judging mechasnim** to deliver personalised scent suggestions based on natural language queries

 This project leverages a curated perfume dataset, ChromaDB for vector search, and leading large language models (LLaMA 3, Mistral, Phi-3) to match user preferences with real perfumes, offering rich justifications for each recommendation.